• Fall

 Cookie scoop with chocolate cookie dough and a marshmallow.

-Step 5: Scoop the dough.
-Use a medium-sized cookie scoop (I used my #24) to scoop out the dough.
+Step 4: Use a medium-sized cookie scoop (I used my #24) to scoop out the dough.
 Use your thumb to press into the dough and place half of a large marshmallow into it.

 PRO TIP!
 Sprinkle on even more pieces of graham cracker to each cookie after baking for more crunch!